pfsense/docs/source/trafficshaper/limiters.rst

 #.
 Total bandwidth upload (less guaranteed above)
 #.
 Total bandwidth download (less guaranteed above)

-The Mask must be “*none*” for these to work properly, otherwise it cannot enforce a total limit.
+The Mask must be "*none*" for these to work properly, otherwise it cannot enforce a total limit.

 If the WAN has 8Mb down and 2Mb up, to guarantee 512Kb/s for service X